heroin

 9) Heroin enters the brain quickly.
 It slows down the way you think, slows down reaction time, and slows down memory.
 This affects the way you act and make decisions.

-10) Heroin poses special problems for those who inject it because of the risks of HIV, hepatitis B and C, and other diseases that can occur from sharing needles.
+10) Heroin poses unique problems for those who inject it because of the risks of HIV, hepatitis B and C, and other diseases that can occur from sharing needles.

 11) Heroin is highly addictive because it enters the brain so rapidly.
-It particularly affects those regions of the brain responsible for producing physical dependence.
+It mainly affects those regions of the brain responsible for producing physical dependence.

 12) Heroin is one of the most frequently reported drugs by medical examiners in drug abuse deaths.